amd-aliem/snpcert/README.md

-# Welcome to SEV-SNP OS Certification
+# Welcome to SEV OS Certification

 The purpose of this repository is to provide a unified framework for testing and certifying operating system support for [AMD Secure Encrypted Virtualization (SEV)](https://www.amd.com/en/developer/sev.html) features.
 Self-service tools are provided to run a series of certification tests using an AMD EPYC server, allowing for any user/organization to verify SEV support on a particular OS.
 Note that currently only linux distributions supported by [`mkosi`](https://github.com/systemd/mkosi) are compatible with this framework.